 I’ve participated in several PDs, read books, and watched documentaries.
 I took classes in college.
 I also participated in a summer program through the National Endowment of Humanities.
 It focused on a subject relating to African Americans.
 It’s taken years.

 And I’m still learning.
 I know I teach much better when I am confident about the issue.
 I encourage you to learn more, so you can continue teaching Black History all year.
 Start with a book.
 Check out a documentary.
-Start.
+Following people doing this work on Instagram.
+Just start.

 For more info on how to teach Black history and other social justice education issues, click here to check out the Teach Hungry Movement.